goochjs/JSkills/README.txt

   initialize it.
 This can be done from this directory via the command

     `java -jar lib/lombok.jar`

+  This will run the lombok installer.
+Point it at your Eclipse and it'll do its magic.

 * TestNG
   Running TestNG through the Eclipse plug-in is recommended.
 Instructions can be found on the TestNG site: http://testng.org/doc/download.html